colygon/glean-devrel/docs/gleeees-prd.md

 **As a DevOps engineer, I want to:**
 - Provide developers with pre-configured, secure environments
-- Integrate Warplets into CI/CD pipelines for testing
+- Integrate Gleeees into CI/CD pipelines for testing
-- Manage Warplet templates with infrastructure-as-code
+- Manage Gleeee templates with infrastructure-as-code
 - Monitor and control cloud resource consumption

 ---

-## Solution: Warplets
+## Solution: Gleeees

-### What is a Warplet?
+### What is a Gleeee?

-A **Warplet** is a containerized, cloud-hosted development environment that:
+A **Gleeee** is a containerized, cloud-hosted development environment that:
-- Runs a Docker container with Warp agent pre-installed
+- Runs a Docker container with Glean agent pre-installed
-- Auto-Warpifies on SSH connection (no manual setup)
+- Auto-Gleanifies on SSH connection (no manual setup)
-- Syncs with Warp Drive for workflows, prompts, and environment variables
+- Syncs with Glean Drive for workflows, prompts, and environment variables
 - Can be deployed to any cloud provider (AWS, GCP, Azure, DigitalOcean, Fly.io, Railway)
 - Is ephemeral by default (auto-destroys after inactivity)
-- Supports custom configurations via Warplet templates
+- Supports custom configurations via Gleeee templates

 ### How It Works

 ```
 ┌─────────────────────┐
-│  Warp Desktop App   │
+│  Glean Desktop App   │
 │  (macOS/Linux)      │
 └──────────┬──────────┘
            │
            │ SSH Connection
-           │ (Auto-Warpified)
+           │ (Auto-Gleanified)
            ↓
 ┌─────────────────────┐
-│     Warplet         │
+│     Gleeee         │
 │  ┌───────────────┐  │
 │  │ Docker        │  │
 │  │ Container     │  │
 │  │               │  │
-│  │ - Warp Agent  │  │
+│  │ - Glean Agent  │  │
 │  │ - Dev Tools   │  │
 │  │ - Your Code   │  │
 │  └───────────────┘  │